SainsburyWellcomeCentre/aeon_docs/src/index.md

 (target-home)=
 # Project Aeon

-ProjectAeon is a collaborative effort to perform behavioral neuroscience experiments where the behavior and neural activity of freely moving animals engaging in a complex task are continuously recorded.
+Project Aeon is a collaborative effort to perform behavioral neuroscience experiments where the behavior and neural activity of freely moving animals engaging in a complex task are continuously recorded.
 This project is contributed to by researchers and support staff at UCL's SWC, Neurogears, and Datajoint.
 For a full list of contributors, please see the [Contributors](target-project-contributors) section.

 ::::{grid} 1 2 2 2
 :gutter: 3

 :::{grid-item-card} {fas}`person-running;sd-text-primary` Getting started New to Project Aeon?
-Check out the Introduction to Project Aeon.
+Check out the introduction to Project Aeon.
 ++++++
 ```{button-ref} getting_started/index
 :expand: